 Proposals which are accompanied by a Tree and Hedgerow Survey will be supported when the designs demonstrate sympathetic development around trees of high or moderate quality in accordance with current BS5837 national best practice.

-Proposals will be supported that are landscaped and include 'native species and habitats' that respect the local distinctive landscape character and the proposed development, and/or can demonstrate net gain in biodiversity in accordance with Defra Biodiversity Impact Calculator...
+Proposals will be supported that are landscaped and include planting trees that respect the local distinctive landscape character and the proposed development, and/or can demonstrate net gain in biodiversity in accordance with Defra Biodiversity Impact Calculator.